netmet/AMA-Belleville/README.txt

-To run locally: Unzip this package and open index.html in your browser.
-No server or database required for demo.
+Unzip and open index.html in your browser to view the styled demo.